vlabella/GLE/README.md

 GLE can be built on Windows, macOS, and Linux using cmake and system specific compilers: Visual Studio, Xcode, and gcc.

+### Get the GLE code

-### Clone the GLE repo or download and unpack the source code.
+Clone the GLE repository or download and unpack the source code.

 ### Acquire gle-library and gle-manual